kubernetes/enhancements/keps/sig-node/5018-dra-adminaccess/README.md

 In pkg/scheduler/framework/plugins/dynamicresources/allocateddevices.go, handle
-claims with `adminAccess` to ensure devices allocated with `adminAccess` are skipped without invoking the callback.
+claims with `adminAccess` to ensure devices allocated with `adminAccess` are skipped without invoking the callback bypassing standard allocation checks.

 ### ResourceQuota